On the higher analytic vectors of $\mathbf{B}_e$: Analytic vectors and condensed mathematics

-where $G$ acts on the right hand side via the $(1,3)$-action and $C^{la}(G,V)$ is formally defined as By the $(1,3)$-action we mean the action induced by the diagonal action of the action on $V$ and the $(1,3)$-action on $C^{an}(G,K)$ (with trivial action on $K$).
+where $G$ acts on the right hand side via the $(1,3)$-action and $C^{la}(G,V)$ is defined as By the $(1,3)$-action we mean the action induced by the diagonal action of the action on $V$ and the $(1,3)$-action on $C^{an}(G,K)$ (with trivial action on $K$).
 We denote by $(-)^{R^ila}$ the $i$-th cohomology of $(-)^{Rla}.$ \end{defn} The resulting object still carries a $G$ action induced by the previously described action of $G^3$ via the embedding $1 \times G\times 1 \to G^3.$ The functor $(-)^{Rla}$ commutes with small colimits (this is not entirely formal see \cite[Proposition 3.1.7. ]{jacinto2023solidlocallyanalyticrepresentations}).
-In particular if $V = \varinjlim_n V_n$ is an LF-space, then
+For projective limits the situation is a bit more subtle.
+We will revisit this issue in subsection \ref{sec:proanalytic}.